 ESALA offers two Degree Programmes at Undergraduate level, both are accredited by the RIBA and lead to the Professional Qualification of Part 1 upon graduation.

 The Architecture (MA Hons) Degree is taught over four years allowing you to study a broad selection of subjects, with an integrated and credited placement period taken during the third and fourth years of study.
 An opportunity for a period of study abroad during the third year of the Architecture (MA Hons) exists through the Erasmus International Exchange Programme.
-Available through internal application, previous students have studied in Madrid and Copenhagen.
+Available through internal application, current destinations include Madrid, Athens, Graz and Stuttgart.

 The Architecture (BA) degree is taught over three years offering the opportunity for an accelerated pathway towards a Part 2 degree either at ESALA or at another institution involving a placement year post graduation.